Tommytrg/Halve/index.md

 ---
 # About me

-I'm a Software Engineer student.
+I'm a Software Developer.
 I'm a programming enthusiast, specifically web technologies and I'm constantly learning.

 Currently, I'm a full stack developer working with Node.js and vanilla javascript in the UX department at 'El Corte Ingles'.